 A basic understanding of red blood cells (Lesson 5) is necessary for this lesson.

 After this lesson, students should be able to:

-The respiratory system is made up of trachea, bronchi, alveoli and the lungs.
+The respiratory system is made of trachea, bronchi, alveoli and the lungs.
 These organs are protected by your rib cage, which helps us breathe by moving as we breathe in and out.
-When we breathe in, our rib cage swings up and out: making more space for air to enter our lungs.
-When we breathe out, our rib cage moves down and back: pushing air from our lungs out our nose and mouth.
+When we breathe in, the rib cage swings up and out: making more space for air to enter the lungs.
+When we breathe out, the rib cage moves down and back: pushing air from the lungs out the nose and mouth.

 Sometimes people have lungs that do not work properly.
-There are many lung diseases that can affect how well a person is able to breathe, such as asthma, emphysema, bronchitis and pneumonia.
-By studying the respiratory system and lung diseases, chemical engineers can develop medicines to treat these diseases (e.g., inhalers for asthmatics).
-Engineers are also working on developing an artificial lung that would allow patients to live long enough to fight off potentially deadly infections.
+Many lung diseases can affect how well a person is able to breathe, such as asthma, emphysema, bronchitis and pneumonia.
+By studying the respiratory system and lung diseases, chemical engineers can develop medicines to treat these diseases (such as inhalers for asthmatics).
+Engineers are also working on developing an artificial lung that would help people to live long enough to fight off potentially deadly infections.
 Currently, however, the artificial lung is only suitable to use for about two weeks.
 The artificial lung is approximately 18 inches long and consists of membranes that pass oxygen to the blood and remove carbon dioxide.
 The way in which the artificial lung is inserted is very interesting: it is inserted through a vein in the leg and lodged in the main vein (the vena cavae), passing blood to the heart.
 The blood is re-oxygenated through a catheter that is attached to an oxygen supply.